-The Car Wash enforcement task forces were disbanded in the beginning of 2021, though some of their members transferred to other departments of Brazil's Federal Public Prosecutor's Office and certain investigations and trials continue.
+The Car Wash enforcement task forces were formally disbanded in the beginning of 2021, though some of their members transferred to other departments of Brazil's Federal Public Prosecutor's Office and certain investigations and trials continue.
 According to the Public Prosecutor's Office, the Car Wash investigations have led to more than 1,000 international cooperation requests involving 70 countries.
 Over 1,500 individuals have been charged, and more than 200 individuals have been convicted in cases that have been confirmed at an appellate court level.
 The Curitiba Car Wash Task Force estimated that approximately 4.3 billion reais in funds were returned to the Brazilian government as a result of the operation.

-As another measure of the growth of international cooperation, it is noteworthy that eight of the top ten largest global resolutions related to the US FCPA (historically the most active anti-corruption enforcement regime) have involved the extraction of penalties by authorities from at least two countries.
-Seven of those cases were completed within the last four years: Airbus (US\$3.92 billion - France, UK, US); Odebrecht/ Braskem (US\$3.77 billion - Brazil, US, Switzerland, Panama); Goldman Sachs (US\$2.9 billion - US, UK, Singapore, Hong Kong); Petrobras (US\$1.78 billion - US, Brazil); Telia (US\$965 million - US, Netherlands, Sweden); Rolls-Royce (US\$816 million - UK, US, Brazil); and VimpelCom (US\$795 million - US, Netherlands).
+As another measure of the growth of international cooperation, it is noteworthy that eight of the top 10 largest global resolutions related to the US FCPA (historically the most active anti-corruption enforcement regime) were completed in 2016 or later: Airbus (\$3.92 billion - France, UK, US); Odebrecht/Braskem (\$3.77 billion - Brazil, US, Switzerland, Panama); Goldman Sachs (\$2.9 billion - US, UK, Singapore, Hong Kong, Malaysia); Petrobras (\$1.78 billion - US, Brazil); Telia (\$965 million - US, Netherlands, Sweden); Rolls-Royce (\$816 million - UK, US, Brazil); VimpelCom (\$795 million - US, Netherlands); and Glencore (\$650 million (and counting) - US, Brazil, UK, Switzerland).

-Despite these trends, there is data that suggests that international cooperation still has a long way to go before becoming the norm across the world.
-The July 2019 OECD/UN report on the G20 2030 Sustainability Goals noted above found that, '[w]hile all G20 countries can use the UNCAC as a legal basis for mutual legal assistance, extradition or law enforcement co-operation, few countries regularly do so in practice.'
-This finding directly underlies the recent activities to establish the GlobE Network and the G20 ministerial commitments to more active use of mutual legal assistance frameworks contained in the UNCAC and OECD Convention treaties.
+Despite these trends, there are data that suggest that international cooperation still has a long way to go before becoming the norm across the world.
+The July 2019 OECD/UN report on the G-20 2030 Sustainability Goals noted above found that '[w]hile all G20 countries can use the UNCAC as a legal basis for mutual legal assistance, extradition or law enforcement co-operation, few countries regularly do so in practice.'
+This finding directly underlies the recent activities to establish the GlobE Network and the G-20 ministerial commitments to more active use of mutual legal assistance frameworks contained in the UNCAC and OECD Convention treaties.

 International cooperation can often be difficult and time-consuming.
-A survey by the OECD conducted in December 2015 indicated that '70 per cent of anti-corruption law enforcement officials report that mutual legal assistance challenges have had a negative impact on their ability to carry out anti-corruption work'.
-The October 2020 TI 'Exporting Corruption' report noted that, in addition to sometimes restrictive legal requirements, mutual legal assistance 'processes often suffer from limited resources, lack of coordination, and long delays.'
-Other issues cited by the report include 'differences in legal and procedural frameworks'; 'administrative delays'; 'lack of resources and training'; 'dual criminality requirements'; and 'lack of data' on mutual legal assistance statistics, successes, and challenges within many specific countries.
-For companies under investigation, dealing with even the possibility of multiple investigations by different government authorities can create significant challenges related to coordination of sometimes competing government priorities, additional costs, and the quantification of liability risks (the last especially in countries where investigators are inexperienced or not subject to effective due process requirements).
+A survey by the OECD conducted in December 2015 indicated that '70 per cent of anti-corruption law enforcement officials report that mutual legal assistance challenges have had a negative impact on their ability to carry out anti-corruption work.'
+The October 2020 TI Exporting Corruption report noted that, in addition to sometimes restrictive legal requirements, mutual legal assistance 'processes often suffer from limited resources, lack of coordination, and long delays.'
+Other issues cited by the report include 'differences in "The Car Wash scandal in Brazil has resulted in extraordinary international cooperation."

+legal and procedural frameworks'; 'administrative delays'; 'lack of resources and training'; 'dual criminality requirements'; and 'lack of data' on mutual legal assistance statistics, successes and challenges within many specific countries.